drsagher/MCASCE/00_BASR/Chapter13/Readme.md

    • **Maintenance & inspection**: Pre-operation checklists and scheduled preventive maintenance detect loose cables, worn brakes, or sensor drift before they become hazards .

-## How do you train people to work safely with Robots?
+## People Training to work Safely with Robots?
 To train people to work safely with robots, build a repeatable program that combines **mandatory instruction**, **hands-on practice**, and **continuous reinforcement**.

 1. **Start with a risk-focused curriculum**